Healthcare in a Minute – October 2017

 Aetna and Apple

 The health insurance and consumer technology giants are considering making the Apple watch available to Aetna’s 23 million members.
 Aetna already subsidizes the cost of an Apple watch for its 50,000 employees.
-According to some remote jobs agencies, this may be just a marketing ploy by Aetna to attract younger tech savvy members since most studies of wearable fitness devices are inconclusive when it comes to showing any improvement in the health of the device wearer.
+This may be just a marketing ploy by Aetna to attract younger tech savvy members since most studies of wearable fitness devices are inconclusive when it comes to showing any improvement in the health of the device wearer.
 Proponents feel that anything that makes people more health conscious is a good thing while critics are concerned about the invasion of privacy and the potential nefarious use of data derived by the insurer.

 Aging